nexusriot/btrfs-assistant/README.md

 Btrfs Assistant can be installed from the AUR as `btrfs-assistant`

 #### Debian/Ubuntu
-1. Install the prerequisites: `sudo apt install git cmake qtbase5-dev qttools5-dev fonts-noto libqt5svg5 libqt5core5a g++`
+1. Install the prerequisites: `sudo apt install git cmake qtbase5-dev qttools5-dev fonts-noto libqt5svg5 libqt5core5a g++ libbtrfs-dev libbtrfsutil-dev`
 1. Download the tar.gz from the latest version [here](https://gitlab.com/btrfs-assistant/btrfs-assistant/-/tags)
 1. Untar the archive and cd into the directory
 1. `cmake -B build -S . -DCMAKE_INSTALL_PREFIX=/usr -DCMAKE_BUILD_TYPE='Release'`